-The theme of this gala is -The Pilgrimage For Nature.
-One of A2A's largest projects has been the creation of a 640-kilometre route connecting Algonquin park to the Adirondacks.
-This trail is called “The Pilgrimage for Nature.”
-The trail creates both a physical and symbolic connection between land and people.
-The Pilgrimage for Nature raises awareness of the A2A region’s unique place in conservation in Eastern North America.
-The inspiration for the A2A corridor was a moose named Alice.
-Alice was radio collared and tracked as she made her way from Adirondack Park to her final destination of Algonquin Park.
-Alice proved how important connectivity is for migrating wildlife.
-Her walk called us to action in protecting and restoring the A2A corridor so that other wildlife might follow in her footsteps.
+The theme of our 2023 gala is "The Pilgrimage For Nature".
+One of A2A's largest projects has been the creation of a 640 kilometre multi-modal route connecting Algonquin Park to the Adirondacks.
+The trail, aptly called “The Pilgrimage for Nature,”creates a physical and symbolic connection between land and people.
+The Pilgrimage for Nature raises awareness of the A2A region’s unique place in conservation in eastern North America.
+The inspiration for the A2A corridor was a moose named Alice, who was radio-collared and tracked as she made her way from Adirondack Park to her final destination of Algonquin Park.
+Alice proved how important connectivity is for migrating wildlife and her journey called us to action in protecting and restoring the A2A corridor so that other wildlife might follow in her footsteps.

 This past summer, Jamieson Findlay, joined by friends Bill Barkley and Lisa, completed the entire Pilgrimage for Nature trail, becoming the first people to thru-hike the 640-km trail from end to end!
 We are so excited that we got to celebrate their amazing achievement at our gala!